mienaikoe/ziyu/Chapters/3-5-Chapter19.md

   She saw a satchel rustling in the corner, and from it a pair of light blue eyes emerged staring at her.

   "Linyu?" she asked, and the voice let out a gasp, as if knowing the name.
-Melna realized they were both afraid of saying anything, but she imagined that hiding yourself in a satchel in the dark was a much more vulnerable state to be in, so she went first.
+Melna realized they were both afraid of saying anything, but she imagined that hiding yourself in a satchel in the dark was a much more vulnerable state of mind, so she went first.

   "My name is Melna.
 I met a kaln named Linyu last evening with eyes quite similar to yours."

   "This kaln... also has blue eyes?"

-  Melna cautiously walked closer to her while she crawled out of her hiding bag.
-Through the darkness, she could see the outline of the woman's unclothed body and the soft rays of Ara landing on her skin.
-Her wrinkles revealed that she was severely dehydrated, and Melna immediately withdrew her canteen to give her a drink.
-The woman was wary of the strange object Melna was handing her, but quickly bowed to desparation when she realized that the object was a canteen, and she took it eagerly.
+  Melna cautiously walked closer to hae while thi crawled out of the hiding bag.
+Through the darkness, she could see the outline of the maman's unclothed body and the soft rays of Ara landing on her skin.
+Her wrinkles revealed that thi was severely dehydrated, and Melna immediately withdrew her canteen to give hae a drink.
+The maman was wary of the strange object Melna was handing hae, but quickly bowed to desparation when thi realized that the object was a canteen, and took it eagerly.

   "Are you from Ulukoma," Melna asked.